bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 portable across different architectures and operating systems.
 Not only that, components are portable across different programming languages.
-A component implemented in Go can communicate directly and safely with a C or Rust component.
+A component implemented in Go can communicate directly and safely with a C or Rust component, by relying on the shared conventions of the Component Model ABI.
 Writing a component doesn't even require knowledge of which language its dependent components are implemented in, only the component interface expressed in WIT.